casact/chainladder-python/docs/modules/workflow.rst

    1990  20331.432662

-.. _gridsearch:
+.. _gridsearch_docs:

 GridSearch
 ==========
 The grid search provided by :class:`GridSearch` exhaustively generates candidates from a grid of parameter values specified with the ``param_grid`` parameter.
-Like `Pipeline`, `Gridsearch` borrows from its scikit-learn counterpart `GridSearchCV`.
+Like `Pipeline`, `GridSearch` borrows from its scikit-learn counterpart ``GridSearchCV``.

-Because reserving techniques are different from supervised machine learning, `Gridsearch` does not try to pick optimal hyperparameters for you.
+Because reserving techniques are different from supervised machine learning, `GridSearch` does not try to pick optimal hyperparameters for you.
 It is more of a scenario-testing estimator.

 `GridSearch` can be applied to all other estimators, including the `Pipeline`